 Raise £150

-To get your free neck warmer to keep warm whilst you take on your own Walk of Light in March.
+To get your free beanie hat to keep warm whilst you take on your own Walk of Light in March.

 How your money will make a difference